Strilanc/Strilanc.github.io/_posts/2016-06-05-erasure-is-postselection.md

 > Measuring the projection of the scratch bit along [the Z] axis would resolve which branch of the conditional statement was executed, and destroy the probability for states which correspond to the other branch.
 > Instead, this information is deliberately destroyed by nonselectively measuring the scratch bit [along the X axis].

-Clearly a lot of people think that measuring on qubit can directly affect another.
+Clearly a lot of people think that measuring one qubit can directly affect another.
 So what's actually going on?

 # What's Actually Happening